Arkmere/FDMS/STATE.md

 History IA / lifecycle rules — unchanged
 Monthly Return / Dashboard / Insights — unchanged
 Cancelled Sorties view / Deleted Strips view — unchanged
+8) Documentation workstream (new explicit continuity layer)

+Documentation is now an explicit parallel workstream owned by ChatGPT as part of the Solutions Architect / QA role.

+Claude remains the engineer.
+ChatGPT maintains and updates documentation when features, naming, workflows, or operational behavior change.

+8.1 Documentation baseline currently in use

+The living documentation set consists of:

+README.md
+Quick_Start_Guide.md
+User_Guide.md
+Install_Update_Backup_Troubleshooting.md
+8.2 Documentation maintenance rule

+For each future implementation ticket, explicitly state one of:

+Docs: no change
+Docs: update README
+Docs: update Quick Start
+Docs: update User Guide
+Docs: update Install/Update/Backup/Troubleshooting
+or any combination of the above
+8.3 Documentation principles until V1
+accurate beats complete
+concise beats exhaustive
+current behavior beats aspirational behavior provisional areas should be labeled plainly naming should use Vectair Flite / Flite, with legacy FDMS wording only where needed for continuity 8.4 Future docs structure note

+The documents are currently maintained locally and may later move into a /docs/ structure.

-8) Known limitations / deliberate boundaries
+9) Known limitations / deliberate boundaries

-These are known and intentional unless later promoted into dedicated tickets.
+These are known and intentional unless later promoted into dedicated tickets/workstreams.

-8.1 Cancellation analytics — historical lifecycle-event mode not yet implemented
+9.1 Cancellation analytics — historical lifecycle-event mode not yet implemented

 Ticket 6b delivers current-state operational cancellation reporting only.

 Not yet implemented:

-historical lifecycle-event counts from the cancellation log (as opposed to current-state cancelled movements) audit dashboard for all lifecycle transitions over time date-range analytics based on cancellation-event timestamps only (distinct from current-state model)
+historical lifecycle-event counts from the cancellation log audit dashboard for all lifecycle transitions over time date-range analytics based on cancellation-event timestamps only

-These are deferred and must remain clearly separated from the current-state totals if implemented.
+These are deferred and must remain clearly separated from current-state totals if implemented.

-8.2 Deleted-strip retention configurability retention period is hardcoded to 24 hours
+9.2 Deleted-strip retention configurability retention period is hardcoded to 24 hours
 Admin configurability deferred
-8.3 Booking re-linkage on restore restoring a deleted strip does not automatically restore booking linkage operator re-links manually if needed
+9.3 Booking re-linkage on restore restoring a deleted strip does not automatically restore booking linkage operator re-links manually if needed
-8.4 Manual purge-now action
+9.4 Manual purge-now action
 not implemented
-omitted deliberately until a safe confirmation model is scoped 8.5 Full lifecycle event/audit reporting
+omitted deliberately until a safe confirmation model is scoped 9.5 Full lifecycle event/audit reporting

 Historical lifecycle data is retained where needed for audit/export, but no dedicated audit dashboard exists yet.

-9) Backlog / deferred items
-9.1 Immediate next recommended tranche

-Ticket 6b is now delivered.
-Next recommended items:

-Ticket 6c — Callsign family grouping in cancellation ranked tables (group callsigns by prefix, e.g. "ASCOT" family) Historical lifecycle-event analytics (separate from current-state reporting, clearly labeled) Deleted Strips retention configurability (currently hardcoded to 24 hours) Booking re-linkage on strip restore
+9.6 API / VKB integration not in current baseline

+Full Vectair-backed API / VKB integration is not part of the current functional baseline.
+It is now explicitly a V2 workstream.

+9.7 METAR Builder not yet implemented

+METAR Builder is now in V1 scope but not yet implemented.

+9.8 Desktop productization not yet implemented

+The installed-desktop target is now part of V1 scope, but the current runtime remains the development harness / localStorage model.

+10) Roadmap classification

+The roadmap is now classified into:

+V1 required workstreams
+V2 workstreams
+rolling / lower-priority updates
+10.1 V1 required workstreams

+These are part of the current V1 target:

+A. Desktop Productization Workstream

+Scope includes:

+installer
+auto-update capability
+signed builds
+robust local file/database layer
+OS integration
+better crash/error logging
+cross-platform packaging discipline
+migration from browser/localStorage-era state into app-managed state
+B. DST-aware Auto timezone (Europe/London)

+This is a V1 correctness item.

+C. Formation continuation / expansion

+Formations are usable but not considered fully complete for V1.

+D. Create From workflow

+The older “Duplicate → Create from…” concept is now promoted into V1 scope as the Create From workflow.

+E. METAR Builder

+New V1 workstream.

+Purpose:

+all constituent METAR components are selectable/editable the system generates a plain-text METAR-style output string output is suitable for copy/paste into email or related operational communications 10.2 V2 workstreams
+A. API / VKB integration

+Introduce fuller Vectair-backed knowledge integration so Flite can move beyond downloaded/static packs toward fuller VKB usage.

+B. Booking confirmation email / pilot briefing / GAR note

+Includes:

+booking confirmation email
+pilot briefing output
-9.2 Existing deferred backlog from earlier work Duplicate → “Create from…” concept formation continuation backlog booking confirmation email + pilot briefing pack note in booking briefing: GAR required for arrivals/departures outside contiguous UK, not managed by ATC DST-aware Auto timezone offset (Europe/London) future notification / reminder system workstream
+note that GAR is required for arrivals/departures outside contiguous UK and is not managed by ATC 10.3 Rolling / lower-priority updates

+These are useful but not launch-defining:

+Booking re-linkage
+Deleted Strip retention configurability
+Historical lifecycle event analysis
+Callsign family grouping (Ticket 6c)
+Notification / reminder system
+11) Recommended implementation order
+11.1 V1 programme structure

+V1 should now be understood as three parallel tracks:

+Track A — Desktop Productization

+Begin early at the architecture/planning level and continue through release hardening.

+Track B — Core Feature Completion
+DST-aware Auto timezone
+Formation continuation / expansion
+Create From workflow
+METAR Builder
+Track C — Release Hardening and Documentation naming continuity install/update guidance operator/user reference backup/troubleshooting guidance version/release notes discipline
+11.2 Recommended practical order

+Current recommended sequence:

+define desktop productization architecture define persistence / migration architecture define packaging / signing / update / logging strategy DST-aware Auto timezone
+Formation continuation / expansion
+Create From workflow
+METAR Builder
+implement installed-desktop packaging path implement migration into app-managed state cross-platform hardening and launch-readiness pass 11.3 Deferred from immediate next-up status

+The following are not the next active tranche now:

+Ticket 6c — Callsign family grouping
+historical lifecycle-event analytics

+They remain valid backlog items but are no longer the immediate next recommended work.

-10) Manual verification posture
+12) Manual verification posture

 Accepted posture remains:

 Stuart continues to smoke-test manually on Windows Claude implements narrowly to ticket
-ChatGPT maintains scope discipline, no-drift rules, and ledger quality heavy automation should only be introduced where it materially reduces uncertainty
+ChatGPT maintains scope discipline, no-drift rules, documentation continuity, and ledger quality heavy automation should only be introduced where it materially reduces uncertainty
-11) Minimal restart instructions
+13) Minimal restart instructions

-When asked how to run FDMS locally, give only:
+When asked how to run Flite locally during the current development phase, give only:

 git pull
 python -m http.server 8000